RadicalZephyr/radicalzephyr.github.io/source/presentations/functional-reactive-programming/better-script.md

 At an extremely high-level, Functional Reactive Programming is about datatypes that represent a value 'over time'.

+This is diametrically opposed to how we deal with time in imperative or object oriented languages, which is typically with mutation of state, or creation of new values that are only conceptually related to the old values.

 That's sort of abstract though.
 Let's dive into it a little bit deeper.